Physics Timeline

 1831 - Faraday's Law of Induction

-Law of electromagnetism predicting how a magnetic field will interact with an electric circuit to product an electromotive force (voltage).
+Michael Faraday's (1791–1867) Law of Electromagnetism predicts how a magnetic field will interact with an electric circuit to product an electromotive force (voltage).

 1861 - Maxwell's Equations